 3) Add the garlic and carrots and saute 5-10 more minutes until the garlic is soft but not too browned.

 4) Add the lentils and toss around for a minute.

 5) Add the water or stock and turn the heat to high.
 (If you're using water, not stock, add 1 teaspoon of salt now.)

 6) Cover and cook until lentils are soft to the bite, 25-45 minutes.
 If the pot starts to boil over, lower the heat a bit.
 You do want a nice rolling boil though.

-7) Stir every so often, make sure nothing is sticking.
-Add more water or stock if needed.
+7) Stir every so often, making sure nothing is sticking.
+Add more water or stock, if needed.

 10) When the spinach is just wilted (try not to overcook it too much) and the soup tastes good, you're done!

-11) Serve in mugs with latkes, in bowls garnished with cheese, etc. and served with bread and salad for a lovely dinner, or serve to yourself with a spoon and congratulations on a job well done.
+11) Serve in mugs with latkes or in bowls garnished with cheese, etc. Serve with bread and salad for a lovely dinner, or serve just yourself with a spoon and congratulations on a job well done.